 - Add the onion, red pepper, and garlic, stirring until soft, about 3-4 minutes.
 Then, transfer them to the slow cooker if they are not already there.

-- Next, add the broth, fire-roasted tomatoes, tomato sauce, green chiles, chili powder, cumin, oregano, and chipotles in adobe sauce.
+- Next, pour in the broth, fire-roasted tomatoes, tomato sauce, green chiles, chili powder, cumin, oregano, and chipotles in adobe sauce.
 Stir to combine.

 - Add the white beans and chicken breasts, making sure they are fully covered with the liquid.